jamesdinardo/Retail-Forecasting/README.md

 # Retail-Forecasting
 This project uses historical sales data for 45 retail stores and predicts the department-wide sales of each store for the following year.
+The data comes from [Kaggle](https://www.kaggle.com/manjeetsingh/retaildataset) and contains information about the store type, store size, temperature, price of fuel, store department, consumer price index each week, whether a holiday occurred that week, and the sales that week.

+## Table of Contents

+1. Project Outline

+2. Overview of the data

+3. Exploratory Data Analysis

+4. Modeling

+a.
+Nearest Neighbors

+b.
+Naive Bayes

+c.
+Logistic Regression

+d.
+Support Vector Machines

+e.
+Decision Tree Classifiers

+f.
+Random Forests

+g.
+Gradient Boosted Trees

+5. Conclusion

+## 1. Project Outline